 An AR-assisted terminal that intends to deploy network rendering for AR media rendering, shall use the negotiation processes between the AR-MTSI client in terminal and the AR AS to determine the split rendering configuration.
 The split rendering configuration shall be in JSON format as specified in clause 8.4.2 of TS 26.565 [6].
-The exchange of the configuration information shall take place using the established MTSI data channel.
+The exchange of the configuration information shall take place using the established application data channel.
 The split rendering configuration message shall be formatted according to clause 8.4.2.2 of TS 26.565 [6] and shall have the type: “urn:3gpp:split-rendering:v1:configuration”.
 The output description message shall be formatted according to clause C.1.4 of TS 26.565 [6] and shall have the type: “urn:3gpp:split-rendering:v1:output”.